learn-co-students/backbone-basic-models-and-views-bk-003/README.md

 ```

 #### Passing Models to Views
 It's useful to give your views a reference to your model and sometimes the reverse is also useful.
-If you pass in the model key into the object used to contruct the view Backbone attaches it directly to the view object it instantiates.
+If you pass in the model key into the object used to contruct the view, Backbone attaches it directly to the view object it instantiates.

 ```javascript
 var myView = new MyView({model : user})
 myView.model #=> {height : 6.5, weight : 175, admin : true};

 ## Resources
 * [Tying the Model to the View](http://orizens.com/wp/topics/backbone-view-patterns-the-relationship-with-model/)